Photo credit: Claude Rigoulet

 …as though a thimble full of wine will suddenly turn them into deranged, drunken lunatics

 Business lunches are more of the same.
 In France, if you go out for a meal, you drink wine.
 Period.
-This side of the Atlantic, if people do accept to have a glass of wine before 5pm, they generally feel the need to justify their extraordinary behaviour, along the lines of: “It’s almost Friday” or “It must be six o’clock somewhere”, followed by a nervous chuckle.
+This side of the Atlantic, if people do accept a glass of wine before 5pm, they generally feel the need to justify their sinful behaviour, along the lines of: “It’s almost Friday” or “It must be six o’clock somewhere”, followed by a nervous chuckle.

 This is not to say that North Americans are repressed, or that Europeans are more liberated.
 It is simply a reflection of wine’s role in different societies.
 My husband is French.
 He grew up with wine on the table at every meal.
 Aside from special occasions, wine was consumed in moderation to slake thirst and punctuate conversation.